ElliotY-ML/Pneumonia_Detection_ChestX/README.md

 1. Open `2_Build_and_Train_Model` with Jupyter Notebook.
 2. Create training data and validation data splits with scikit-learn train_test_split function.
 3. Ensure training data split is balanced for positive and negative cases.
 Ensure validation data split has a positive to negative case ratio that reflects clinical scenarios.
 Also check that each split has demographics that are reflective of the overall dataset.
-4. Prepare image preprocessing for each data split using keras ImageDataGenerator.
+4. Prepare image preprocessing for each data split using Keras ImageDataGenerator.
 5. To fine-tune the ImageNet VGG16 model, create a new Keras Sequential model by adding VGG16 model layers and freezing their ImageNet-trained weights.
 Subsequently add Dense and Dropout layers, which will have their weights trained for classifying chest X-Ray images for pneumonia.
 6. The model training will have a history to show loss metrics at each training epoch.
 The best model weights are also captured at each training epoch.